I just unlocked a new achievement. I love this game.

 | It had started as a college assignment.
 We had to come up with an idea for our final project, two years from that point.
 I was always full of ideas and initially had trouble settling on just one to actually write about.
 This time though I knew the perfect project, an augmented reality game that used you and your current situation to give you quests, dailies, and achievements that forced you to learn, keep in shape and progress in life.

 The idea was entrancing right from the start and my proposal flew together as point after point flowed with an ease I hadn't felt since High School.
 It would encourage you to keep your home clean and minimalist spartan.
 Nearly everyone I knew had one of those projectors that mapped your room and augmented it with whatever you wanted.
-Mine currently had a realistic looking alien planet motif with purple skies, double moons and flying crazy forms looking as if we were just inside of a glass box, watching it all flow by.
+Mine currently had a realistic-looking alien planet motif with purple skies, double moons and flying crazy forms looking as if we were just inside of a glass box, watching it all flow by.

-I would have it determine my every purchase, cleaning routing, daily activities, etc. There were already tons of apps that did all of these things separately, but none that had them all together as a single cohesive augmented reality.
+I would have it determine my every purchase, cleaning routine, daily activities, etc. There were already tons of apps that did all of these things separately, but none that had them all together as a single cohesive augmented reality.
 My grocery trips would be part of my weekly quests and provide not only interesting variety by having me get the best value, while also taking advantage of sales to have at least one new meal a week.
 Being able to upgrade my cooking skills will look good for my upgrade bonuses.

 Banking basically disappeared as the system would automatically take care of your finances and provide you with options for available necessities within your budget.
 Retirement, tax withholdings, savings and the like were all taken care of by my game choices.
 I linked to my credit union without even worrying since these kinds of connections were standard for the past decade or so.
 People reviewed their product often and positive reviews lead to massive revenue increases as people flooded their life savings over to the latest “perfect” banking place.